 The EBM is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the journal’s requirements and recommending decisions on the basis of peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies.

-An EBM for BMC Nephrology should be willing to handle one to two new manuscripts per month and accept/decline invitations promptly.
-Further information about manuscript handling responsibilities can be found here
+An EBM for BMC Nephrology should be willing to handle a minimum of twelve (12) manuscripts per year and accept/decline invitations promptly.
+Further information about manuscript handling responsibilities can be found here.

 We also encourage all of our EBMs to take an active interest in journal development and promotional projects to help increase the visibility of our published research.